Last updated on August 28th, 2023

 As a team, we love what we do and love the flexibility of working remotely.
 Being able to travel the world and have the possibility to set your own hours in a nonconventional work environment with some really awesome people is a huge part of our employee retention.

 We’re able to cut out a lot of the not-so-important work chatter since we aren’t co-located but that also makes the precision with which we communicate more critical.

 RB: Today, you live and work from wherever you choose.
 In your opinion, what are the pros and cons of the digital nomad lifestyle?

 SJ: The pros are you have a lot of freedom and flexibility.
 The cons are that freedom and flexibility can be overwhelming when you’re trying to make a decision.
 It’s also easy to get lonely on the road if you travel alone, which is why I think joining a community like Hacker Paradise can be extremely beneficial.

-RB: Digital nomadism is as much about life design as it is seeing the world and having extraordinary experiences.
+RB: Digital nomadism is as much about life design as it is about seeing the world and having extraordinary experiences.
 What are your thoughts on the future of work?

 SJ: It’s coming, there’s no stopping it.
 As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote work.

 RB: There’s a common misconception that work and travel programs are one big party and digital nomads are simply overgrown college kids.
 What are your thoughts on this?

 SJ: At least with our groups at Hacker Paradise, this isn’t the case.
 We often have people say that they’re more productive while working on a trip with us than when working from home.